 When an employee is seconded outside Ireland temporarily PRSI should continue for the first 52 weeks.
 It is possible for the employee to continue contributing to the Irish Social Security system after this period by way of agreement with the Department of Social Protection.
 This is done by way of application for an A1 certificate (EEA states).

 Non-EEA states with a social security convention require that a certificate of coverage be applied for.
 The domestic legislation of the foreign location should also be considered.

 There are many issues and risks to manage when sending an employee overseas.
 If the assignment is not structured properly at both the employee and corporate level it can be a costly and time-consuming exercise for the employer (and potentially the employee).

-I regularly see that clients can panic slightly when they think about sending an employee abroad.
+We regularly see that clients can panic slightly when they think about sending an employee abroad.
 For many employers it is uncharted territory and even within international organisations many Tax Departments (and HR managers) are not familiar with the wide array of issues for consideration.
-My top three tips are:
+Our top three tips are:

 The material in this article is for general information purposes only and does not constitute legal or taxation advice.
 Specific legal and taxation advice should be sought before acting.
 All information and taxation rules are subject to change without notice.
 No liability whatsoever is accepted by Expats Taxes for any action taken in reliance on the information in this article